 Unit R039 - Topic Area 2: Manual production of engineering drawings MB1: 1-4 marks MB2: 5-8 marks MB3: 9-12 marks Produces a basic orthographic drawing.
 Produces an adequate and accurate orthographic drawing.
 Produces a comprehensive orthographic drawing.
 Produces an assembly drawing that is limited in detail.
 Produces an assembly drawing with some detail.
 Produces a fully detailed assembly drawing.
-Production of drawings is dependent upon assistance or help from other sources.
-Drawings are produced with some assistance or help from other sources.
-Drawings are produced independently.

 Unit R039 - Topic Area 3: Use of Computer Aided Design (CAD) MB1: 1-6 marks MB2: 7-12 marks MB3: 13-18 marks Use of CAD to produce a simple model of the design proposal.
 Use of CAD to produce an adequate model of the design proposal.
 Use of CAD to produce a complex model of the design proposal.
 A simple 3D virtual model consisting of a very limited number of components.
 An adequate 3D virtual model consisting of some components.
 A detailed 3D virtual model consisting of many components.
-Production of a 3D virtual model is dependent upon assistance or help from other sources.
-Production of 3D virtual model is produced with some assistance or help from other sources.
-3D virtual models are produced independently .